Static Subgraph Optimizations: Usage¶

 There are currently some restrictions on how variables can be passed into a static chain’s

 method.
-Refer to the documentation of @static_graph for details.
+Refer to the documentation of

 Recall that the define-by-run code of a static chain’s

 __call__() method only actually runs during the